waxbetty/Sushi-fork-1/readme.md

 }
 ```

-We will use `max-width` and add CSS that overrides undesirable features to correct the display on smaller devices.
+We will add CSS that overrides undesirable features to correct the display on smaller devices.

 Begin by removing the margin from the body and article and fixing the nav to the top of the screen.